aurule/npc/docs/reference/systems/nwod/werewolf.rst

 :bdg-secondary:`Optional`
 :bdg-info:`Value required`

-Large group that the werewolf belongs to
+Large social group that the werewolf belongs to

 Allowed Values